RustyNova016/musicbrainz_rs_nova/README.md

 - `async`: use an async client
 - `rate_limit`: add a rate limiter for the requests.
 Require `async`
 - `rustls`: Use rustls instead of the platform's tls
+- `legacy_serialize`: Use an old version of the serializer for compatibility with musicbrainz_rs and musicbrainz_rs < 0.8.0

 ## MSRV